CiscoDevNet/intersight-powershell/docs/New-IntersightWorkflowWorkflowDefinition.md

 ```

 ### -OutputParameters
 The output mappings for the workflow.
 The outputs for workflows will generally be task output variables that we want to export out at the end of the workflow.
-The format to specify the mapping is &amp;apos;${Source.output.JsonPath}&amp;apos;, where &amp;apos;Source&amp;apos; is the name of the task within the workflow.
+The format to specify the mapping is &apos;${Source.output.JsonPath}&apos;, where &apos;Source&apos; is the name of the task within the workflow.
 Any task output can be mapped to a workflow output as long as the types are compatible.
-It&amp;apos;s followed by a JSON path expression to extract JSON fragment from source&amp;apos;s output.
+It&apos;s followed by a JSON path expression to extract JSON fragment from source&apos;s output.

 Note :- Use Initialize-Intersightobject to create the object of complex type object